 We are keen to continue our work in these areas whilst being open to papers in other organizational psychology domains.
 While we are seeking empirical contributions to this track; conceptual papers which contribute to theory building and development will also be given serious consideration.
 We are particularly keen to receive proposals for symposia.

-Who now knows what an organization is?
-If anyone does they are as likely to be practising managers as organizational theorists and lecturers in Business Schools.
-Even the ontological status of an 'organization' becomes unclear when we study the pluralism of organizational realities.
-The traditional organizational mould has come down pretty much unchanged since Fayol and Weber but has been challenged more significantly in practice than in theory.
-But these moulds are being broken and the track recognizes this.
-Organizations are no longer physically or psychologically discrete, or juridically bounded.
-We wish to encourage contributions that bridge the still-broad divide between grand OS theory and operational managerial practice, moving the field away from a universally-plausible paradigm for studying it, and drawing on the emerging innovations and increasing diversity of organizational structures and models.
-We particularly encourage contributions which make sense of non-linear and emergent systems theories of organization.
+Who now knows what an “organization” is?
+Or what forms of organisation structure and shape is best adapted to the challenges of competitive business or public sector services?
+If anyone does they may be as likely to be practising managers as organizational theorists and lecturers in Business Schools.
+Even the ontological status of an 'organization' becomes unclear when we study the pluralism of organizational realities and the changing challenges of the environments in which organisations operate.
+The traditional organizational mould as she is taught in business schools as a “grand tradition” has come down pretty much unchanged since Taylor, Fayol and Weber but has been challenged more significantly in practice than in theory.
+But these moulds are being broken and our track recognizes this.
+Organizations are no longer physically or psychologically discrete, or clearly juridically bounded.
+Many operate primarily in virtual mode and such tropes as “going to the office” are not easily transposed to situations where there is no physical embodiment of “office” or “employees”, or where the “board room” consists of apparently disembodied codes and menus.
+We wish to encourage contributions that bridge the still-broad divide between grand OS theory and evolving operational managerial practice, moving the field away from a universally-plausible paradigm for studying it, and drawing on the emerging innovations and increasing diversity of organizational structures and models.
+We particularly encourage contributions which make sense of non-linear and emergent systems theories of organization, of crisis, disaster and catastrophe.
 We are as always especially receptive and welcoming to young scholars and first time paper presenters.

 Some examples of the types of questions that papers may deal with, or move beyond, are:

-- What are the music, rhythm and poetry of organization and how may we best study them?
+What are the music, rhythm, dance and poetry of organization and how may we best study them?

 However, these questions are not exclusive.
 If you have better ideas of how practice may lead back into organization theory or the converse, then we will be happy to hear from you.

-We invite colleagues to send full and developmental research papers, along with symposia and workshop proposals to the OTCD track at BAM 2015.
+We invite colleagues to send full and developmental research papers, along with symposia and workshop proposals to the OTCD track at BAM2016.